Hottest Medical Technology Careers for Introverts in 2021

 Search For Schools

-The twin industries of healthcare and medical technology are among the fastest growing in the United States.
-In fact, the Bureau of Labor Statistics (BLS Dec.
-2015) reported that the five fields with the highest projected employment growth between 2014 and 2024 were all related to health and medical services.
+The twin industries of healthcare and medical technology are among the fastest-growing in the United States.
+In fact, the Bureau of Labor Statistics (BLS 2020) reported that eight of the top 10 fields with the highest projected employment growth between 2019 and 2029 were all related to health and medical services.
 Furthermore, medical technology professions are among the most lucrative compared to occupations requiring similar education levels.
-In short, the employment opportunities and salary prospects in the medtech industry look bright on into the future.
+In short, the employment opportunities and salary prospects in the medtech industry look bright into the future.

-There are four medtech careers in particular which may be ideal for introverts in 2017, which meet the following criteria:
+There are four medtech careers in particular that may be ideal for introverts in 2021, which meet the following criteria:

-Relatively high salaries (more than the BLS average annual salary of all US occuations, $48,320), and/or
+- Relatively high salaries (on par with or more than the BLS average annual salary of all US occupations, $53,490), and/or

 Medical and Clinical Laboratory Technologists and Technicians